pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Authentication] Deprecated method `Pimcore\Tool\Authentication::authenticateHttpBasic()` has been removed.
 - [Authentication] Deprecated method `Pimcore\Tool\Authentication::authenticatePlaintext()` has been removed.
 - [DataObjects][CSV Export] Changed encoding of table data-types to `json_encode` from `base64_encoded`.
 - [Documents] Moving a document in the tree no longer opens the redirect prompt asking to create redirects.
-Creating a redirect is now configurable with `pimcore:redirects:create_redirects`.
+Creating a redirect is now configurable with `pimcore:redirects:auto_create_redirects`.
 This config includes URLSlugs and Pretty URLs.
 ```yaml
 pimcore_seo:
     redirects: